History of the SAT: 1926: First SAT administration

-19281929: Math removed from SAT and other changes
+19281929: Math removal and more changes

 In 1928, the number of sections on the SAT was reduced to seven, and the time limit was increased to slightly under two hours.
 In 1929, the number of sections was again reduced, this time to six.
 These changes were designed in part to give test-takers more time per question.
 For these two years, all of the sections tested verbal ability: math was eliminated from the SAT.
 The test developers, using test score data from 1926 and 1927 to calculate correlations between the various SAT sub-tests, felt that the mathematics sections were measuring a different component of intelligence than the verbal sections, and should be removed to be re-developed later as sub-tests with a score separate from that of the verbal sections.

-1930s: the SAT continues to change
+1930s: Continuous changes

 In 1930 the SAT was first split into the verbal and math sections, a structure that would continue until 2005 when a new writing section would be added.
 The verbal section of the 1930 test covered a more narrow range of content than its predecessors, examining only antonyms (with six possible answer choices), double definitions (filling in two blanks with provided words to best complete a sentence), and paragraph reading.
 In 1936, analogies were re-added.
 Between 1936 and 1946, students had between 80 and 115 minutes to answer 250 verbal questions (over a third of which were on antonyms).
 The mathematics test introduced in 1930 contained 100 free response questions to be answered in 80 minutes and focused primarily on speed.
 From 1936 to 1941, like the 1928 and 1929 tests, the mathematics section was eliminated.
 When the mathematics portion of the test was re-added in 1942, it consisted of multiple-choice questions.